8 Medical Appointments to Make During Lockdown—and 2 that Can Wait

 Appointments to make

-Cancer screening tests have fallen by as much as 94 percent during the pandemic, according to new data from electronic medical records vendor Epic.
+Cancer screening tests have fallen by as much as 94 percent during the pandemic, according to April 2020 data from electronic medical records vendor Epic.
 This is concerning, says Matthew G. Heinz, MD, a hospitalist and internist at Tucson Medical Center in Arizona.
 “A malignancy starts microscopically and we work very hard to detect it when it is very small through blood testing and imaging because the earlier you catch cancer, the better off you will be.”

 Well-visits are down, too, and that means people are missing vaccinations and other valuable care.
 Be sure to schedule these appointments if you’re due or at high risk.
 (Then find out if lockdown has weakened your immune system.)